 This example considers the terrorist communications network from the attacks on the United States on September 11, 2001, described in Krebs 2002.
-Figure 9.70 shows this network, which was constructed after the attacks, based on collected intelligence information.
-The image was created using SAS/GRAPH Network Visualization Workshop 2.1.
-(See the SAS/GRAPH: Network Visualization Workshop User's Guide.)
+Figure 9.77 shows this network, which was constructed after the attacks, based on collected intelligence information.

-Figure 9.70 Terrorist Communications Network from 9/11
+Figure 9.77 Terrorist Communications Network from 9/11

 The full network data include 153 links.
-The following statements show a small subset to illustrate the use of the BICONCOMP option in this context:
+The following statements show a small subset to illustrate the use of the BICONNECTEDCOMPONENTS option in this context: